My NA6 Miata!

 German Import to Greece, 96k kms, one airbag, no ABS, no AC.

-Just look how tan the roof is!
+Just look how clean the tan roof was!

-Next few days I bought an anti-theft system and a... cover to... cover it.
+Next few days I bought an anti-theft system

 ................................................................................